FlutterTutorial/Chexvid/README.md

 - **Sustainable** - The Website and Mobile App has been thoroughly tested and doesn't have any errors or bugs.
 The errors are reported immediately and handled by try catch blocks.

 # Mobile App<a name="Mobile"></a>
-- Our App is built using Flutter.
-It is Google’s UI toolkit android and ios apps from a single codebase.
-The app can be compiled and installed on your device.
-It has analytics and crashlytics enabled so that the app is sustainable.
-I've fully tested through the whole app and it works perfectly without any error.
+- The mobile app has been fully tested without any errors.
+Here is a preview of it:

 ![App](mobile.png)